OliveTreeSap/CS2-smart-parking-lot/README.md

 4. Click "Connect" to establish serial communication

 **Troubleshooting:**
-- If no COM ports appear, ensure your Arduino is properly connected and drivers are installed
+- If no COM ports appear, ensure your microcontroller is properly connected and drivers are installed
 - Default baud rate is 115200 (change it according to your Arduino sketch)
 - Check that the serial port is not being used by another application (e.g., Arduino IDE Serial Monitor)